tpiekarski/tpiekarski.github.io/_posts/2020-04-03-vsc-snippets.md

 			"snap"
 		],
 		"body": [
-			"That's a snippet to get that post going and showing how to control tab...", "1. ${1}",
+			"That's a snippet to show how to control tab...", "1. ${1}",
 			"2. ${2:Second point}",
 			"3. ${3|Third point,3rd point,another point|}",